 - Tiu Kelep Homestay - This one is located literally across the road from Tiu Kelep and Sendang Gile waterfalls.
 The owner is super friendly, offers free unlimited coffee and tea, breakfast, and can also organize waterfall, or Rinjani trekking tours.
 A double room is the cheapest in Senaru at only $7 per night.

 Where to Stay in Senggigi

-Got Some Insights? – Waterfalls in Lombok Recommendations
+Got Some Insights? - Lombok Waterfall Recommendations

-Do you have any recommendations for other waterfalls in Lombok?
-I know that there are several more hidden away and I’d love to know about them.
+Do you have any recommendations for other waterfalls on Lombok?
+I know that there are several more hidden away and I'd love to know about them.
 Feel free to shoot me a message or leave a comment below to help out other travelers if you happen to stumble upon an epic Lombok waterfall gem!

 For more travel guides and articles from Lombok, make sure to check out the list of links below.